neej1979/qa-brain-lite/README.md

 - 30/60/90 rollout plan

 ## About QA Brain
-This repo is a starter.
+This repo is an example only.
 The full QA Brain system (private) adds:

 - Replay-driven test generation
 - Origin-aware test quality grading